-In addition, the sensor will include an angular sensor based on the same inductive, frictionless technique.
-This can improve applications involving shifting, help reduce erroneous torque input from pedals hitting curbs, etc. It can also increase responsiveness by making torque measurements relative to the typical max torque for the crank angle.
+In addition, the sensor includes an angular sensor based on the same inductive, frictionless technique.
+This improves applications involving shifting, helps reduce erroneous torque input from pedals hitting curbs, etc. It also increases responsiveness by making torque measurements relative to the typical max torque for the crank angle.

 SG4Q – Gen 3: smaller and even lower cost

 The next step is to incorporate the torque, cadence, and angle sensor system into a custom chip.
 This will secure better integration, smaller size, and lower cost.
 Like the SG2Q and SG3Q, this robust and low-cost module can be customized to fit any mechanical design of pedelecs and small electric vehicles.

 Sensitivus is constantly working on upgrading our sensor design.
 If you have any questions concerning future torque, cadence, and angle sensors, and whether they fit into your design, please contact our technical team in the contact form below.